 • Use Shift + select or Ctrl + select to select the entries in the result list.

 Entries in the list that have different input are specially labeled in the edit view.
 The values entered and saved in the fields are stored for all objects.

-Displaying object relations
+Displaying object relations in the List Editor

 To display object relations